Three Calls from God

 Some of Jesus’ first disciples were fishermen, whose trade or job was catching fish.
 It was what they did.
 Success for them would be measured by the number of fish they caught in a day.
 For men in general, our jobs often highly influence our self-concept.
 In most conversations among men, when we first meet, the question usually arises, “What kind of work do you do?”

-No matter what our mission or job in life has been up to this point, Jesus gives his followers a new one – fishing for people.
+No matter what our mission or job in life has been up to this point, Jesus gives his followers a new responsibility – fishing for people.

 Jesus’ mission was multi-faceted.
 He was and is the perfect representation of what Father God is like.
 He lived in an exemplary way to illustrate what a God-directed and God-glorifying life looks like.
 He also came to die for our sins as God’s Lamb and to rise again as the exalted Lord of Lords.
 Finally, as the ascended Lord of the harvest, his continuing mission is to add large numbers of people to God’s family through the church preaching the gospel message.
 The way he accomplishes this is to pour out his Spirit upon his people and send us to keep working at what he began until the day he returns as the glorious Son of Man, who will judge the world in righteousness.

-Responding to the first two calls of God propels us into the mission to fish for people and make them into disciples.
+Responding to the first two calls of God prepares us for mission and propels us into fishing for people and making them into disciples.

 God gave us new life so we can join him in his worldwide mission to fish for, catch, and disciple people.